-14. On a scale of 1-5, please rate the practicum application and pre-placement process.
+16. On a scale of 1-5, please rate the practicum application and pre-placement \ process.

-Rela O O Very difficult

-15. Explain your response

-16. List your top three qualities in an effective practicum instructor/task supervisor.

-Did you feel you had adequate access to your practicum instructor/task supervisor?
-Mark only one circle.

-- Yes, I had constant access to my practicum instructor. - Somewhat, but not as much as I would have liked. - No, my practicum instructor was mostly inaccessible. - 18.
 If the School of Social Work offered summer practicum placements (e.g., 40 hours per week/international placements), would you have been interested?

+Mark only one oval.

+Yes

-\square \mathcal{D} Yes \bigcirc) No
+No

-19. How many days in placement do you feel are needed in order to help you develop your social work skills?
+How many days in placement do you feel are needed in order to help you dev your social work skills?

+Mark only one oval.

 Two full days (16 hours weekly) each semester

 Three full days (24 hours weekly) each semester

-Two full days in the fall (16 hours weekly) and three full days in the spring (24 hours weekly)?
+Two full days in the fall (16 hours weekly) and three full days in the spring (24 hours weekly)

 Other

-20. If you selected "other", please explain.
+If you selected "other", please explain.

-21. Do you work full time or part time?
+21. Do you work full time or part time? \

-- Full time (35-40 hours per week)
+- Full time (30+ hours per week)

-- Part time (10-20 hours per week)
+- Part time (29 or less hours per week)

 - No, I do not work.

-- 22. What are common issues you've experienced in practicum?
+- 22. What are common issues you've experienced in practicum? \

-23. Did you feel you've had support from your practicum instructor, task supervisor, practicum liaison, or Practicum Office?
+23. Did you feel you've had support from your practicum instructor, task supervisor, \ practicum liaison, or Practicum Office?
 Explain.